maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 #### Bulkheads

-A bulkhead is a term taken from shipping where the ship is designed so that in the event of a failure a part of a ship can be sealed off to protect the rest of the ship.
-Similarly we can design our systems into isolated components that can be switched off in the event of failure to allow the rest of the system to continue running smoothly.
+A bulkhead is a pattern where part of the functionality is switched off to allow the rest of the system to continue.
+The system is designed into isolated components that can be switched off in the event of failure.

 #### Feature toggle